patternfly/training-scenarios/html-css/variable-naming-principles/step4-instructions.md

 9) <strong>Create a CSS selector for the new 5xl variation.</strong>

-Knowing that the modifier `.pf-m-5xl` will apply to the title component, use the & in SCSS nested inside of .pf-c-title to create `.pf-c-title.pf-m-5xl`.
+Knowing that the modifier `.pf-m-5xl` will apply to the title component, use the & in SCSS to nest `.pf-m-5xl` inside of `.pf-c-title` to create `.pf-c-title.pf-m-5xl`.

 Add this block inside of `.pf-c-title`, underneath the declaration from step 8.